Loving Adults: Plot

 A police commissioner, Holger, tells his daughter the story of the married couple Christian Holm and Leonora Holm.
-Christian works as a contractor with his friend Peter.
+Christian works as a construction worker with his friend Peter.
 Leonora is a housewife who put her career as a violinist on hold years ago to care for the couple's son, Johan, who is finally in remission and graduating from high school soon.

 One night, Christian receives a text at 4 AM, claiming it is from Peter.
 When Leonora demands to see the text, Christian hurls his phone at the wall, destroying it.
-Leonora suspects that Christian is having an affair with Xenia, a young architect with whom he works on a current contract.
+Leonora suspects that Christian is having an affair with Xenia, a young architect with whom he works on a current contract, after investigating the companies Facebook page.
 At an office party, Leonora discovers Christian having sex with Xenia in his office, with Xenia looking her directly in the eyes during the act.

 When Christian attempts to break up with Leonora, she confronts Christian about the affair.
 Leonora demands that Christian break up with Xenia.
 If not, she will report him for embezzling funds from his company to pay for Johan's treatments.
 Looking for leverage on Leonora, Christian learns from one of her old friends from school that she used to have a boyfriend named Mike, who mysteriously fell off a cliff to his death one night at an outdoor party.

 Christian confronts Leonora about Mike at home, accusing her of pushing him off the cliff.
 A furious Leonora demands that Christian calls Xenia at once to break up.
 Refusing to do so, Christian is thrown out of the house.
 Christian waits along Leonora's usual route that night, running her over with a company van.
 Returning home, Leonora soon comes home from running, having taken a different route that night.
 Realizing that he must have run over another woman, a shocked Christian feigns that he has broken up with Xenia and decided to stay with Leonora.